Ashlalala/aajonusnet/md/QNA/Q&A Of February 9, 2003.md

 Q: [unintelligible]

 A: As long as you force them to eat at least one good raw meal a day with egg and cream, and it will help them.
 And you'll see, they'll adjust as you go along.
 Then you make them eat two.
 Most of the parents that I have, they force them, they have the milkshake in the morning and milkshake at night.
 That is it.
 They have to do it.
-If they don't like it, they can [unintelligible].
+If they don't like it, they can go live in the street.
 And they all do it.

 Q: [unintelligible] Much calmer.